Rock cavy: Parental care

 The young are able to eat solid food at 3 days old, but continue to nurse for up to 7 weeks.
 The milk produced for these young is very dense in energy.
 This may be due to the lack of water availability in their environment.

 Both male and female rock cavies care for their young.
 When both parents are present, the females spend more time with their young than the males do.
 When the male is absent, the females spend more time with their young than they do when the male is present.
 Females that raise young on their own are more aggressive than females that raise the young with a partner.
 The young raised by single mothers also gain more weight while nursing compared to those raised by both parents.

 Threats and protection

 Rock cavies are endemic to several protected areas, and reproduce quickly, so they are currently listed as "least concern" on the IUCN Red List.
-They are frequently hunted as food by local human populations, which resulted in population decline of 30% in the last 10 years.
+They are frequently hunted as food by humans, which resulted in population decline of 30% in the last 10 years.
 Their range is also being reduced due to deforestation.

 Efforts are underway to breed rock cavies in captivity as a potential food source.